CrossTheRoadElec/Phoenix6-Documentation/source/docs/tuner/tuner-swerve/creating-your-project.rst

 * Steer Ratio (Custom)

   * This is the gearing ratio between the output shaft of the steering motor and the azimuth gear.
-For the :guilabel:`Custom` module type, users must calculate this based on their gearing themselves, or consult their manufacture.
+For the :guilabel:`Custom` module type, users must calculate this based on their gearing themselves, or consult their manufacturer.

 6. Import Project